fugue/regula/README.md

     ./bin/regula [TERRAFORM_PATH] [REGO_PATHS...]

-`TERRAFORM_PATH` is the directory where your terraform configuration files are located.
+`TERRAFORM_PATH` is the directory where your Terraform configuration files are located.

 `REGO_PATHS` are the directories that need to be searched for Rego code.
 This